 Funding requests and awards:

-The Commission to date has committed more than $2.6 billion in program funding to school and library applicants.
-The FCC is providing support for over 6.1 million connected devices and nearly 2.9 million broadband connections to support 6,028 schools, 512 libraries, and 49 consortia.
+The Commission to date has committed more than $3.05 billion in program funding to support 6,954 schools, 613 libraries, and 80 consortia, which are approved to receive over 6.8 million connected devices and over 3.5 million broadband connections.
 Click this map to view demand by state.
 Detailed information on the status of submitted applications is available in the Open Data Portal.

 Download the current list of funding commitments approved by state (Excel file).